ying2sun/MultiAgent-Editorial-Workflow/README.md

 ### Agent Responsibilities

 **Agent A: API Researcher**
 Invokes a standalone MCP (Model Context Protocol) server (`mcp_news_server.py`) via stdio transport to retrieve live, grounded news data from NewsData.io.
 The MCP server exposes the API call as a standardized tool endpoint, decoupling the data source from the orchestration layer.
-Extracts a structured "Fact Dossier" — a set of verifiable claims and source URLs — that constrains all downstream agents.
+Extracts a structured "Fact Dossier" which is a set of verifiable claims and source URLs that constrains all downstream agents.

 **Agent B: Journalist**
 Drafts a narrative article strictly from the facts in the Dossier.
 Has no access to external knowledge, preventing confabulation at the drafting stage.